Jax Taylor Suggests Filming For ‘Vanderpump Rules’ Season 8 Is About To Wrap

 It looks like the next season of Vanderpump Rules is nearing completion, as star Jax Taylor has hinted that filming is about to wrap.
-Despite the fact that Season 8 of the hit Bravo show hasn’t technically been confirmed, the crew has been spotted filming and Jax has mentioned it several times on his Twitter feed.
+Despite the fact that Season 8 of the hit Bravo show hasn’t technically been confirmed, the crew has been spotted filming, and Jax has mentioned it several times on his Twitter feed.
 Filming began just after the reunion of Season 7 hit the air, proving these reality stars never catch a break.

 Jax shared that filming would wrap this Monday after a fan asked him when he would be booking a reservation with wife Brittany Cartwright at the new Taco Bell hotel in Palm Springs.